dvolpini/PUGkit/README.md

 PUGkit
 ======

-A PICkit 2 clone with Arduino UNO form factor
+A PICkit 2 clone with Arduino UNO form factor!

 Microchip is very commom in Latin America, especially in Brazil where I live!

 But...
-Arduino is the revolution!!
+Arduino is the revolution!

-So the idea is get the best of the two Worlds: use the PICs with de Arduino Shield.
+So the idea is get the best of the two Worlds: use the PICs with the Arduino Shield.

 The idea in a first moment is just  design the hardware (based in the PICkit 2) and still use the PICkit 2 Software.